ykhade/dotfiles/README.md

 #dotfile

-A repo that holds a few of my favorite scripts
+A repo that holds a few of my favorite scripts.